 It all starts with a conversation.
 Who we are, what we do, how we can help your son or daughter, particularly with our specialized remedial programs.
 We’ll answer your questions.

 Our In-Depth Learning Assessment helps determine a student's needs and enables us to tailor and individualize our programs accordingly.
+This can be done in-person or virtually.

 The written report summarizes all results and recommendations from both the Initial Assessment and the meeting with a Director.